jbakse/compform_notes/docs/week_6_animation/index.md

 Group 	| Members
 ---		| ---
+A		| Danielle, Amber, Sanie
+B		| Talia, Bateel, Jane, Sachi
+C		| Jennifer, Jonathan, Dorothy
+D		| Enayet, Kim, Gabriel

+Group 	| Members
+---		| ---
-A		| ?
+A		| Bateel, Jonathan, Enayet, Sanie
+B		| Danielle, Jane, Kim
+C		| Sachi, Dorothy, Gabriel
+D		| Jennifer, Amber, Talia

 # Homework Review

-- A: Choose a common theme that has appeared in several pieces.
-Discuss the theme and one example sketch.
+- A: Choose your favorite take on the dot or line challenge.
+Discuss.
+- B: Choose a 😍.
+Discuss.
+- C: Choose a 🤓.
+Discuss.
-- B: Choose a work that you 1) like and 2) are unsure how it was made.
+- D: Choose a work that you 1) like and 2) are unsure how it was made.
 Describe what you see.

 # Today's Learning Objectives
 - Real-time vs Pre-rendered